AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/social-learning-web-user.md

 ## Content in Social player {#contentinsocialplayer}

 In Captivate Prime, videos, static content like presentations and images are posted inside Social player in a board.
-You can uploading a file from your system, recording a video/screen, and capture a screenshot with the assistance of Adobe Captivate Prime desktop application.
+You can uploading a file from your system, recording a video/screen, and capture a screenshot with the assistance of Adobe Learning Manager desktop application.

 Once the user has finished posting some content, it can be viewed by other learners in their activity scope.
 On Social player learners can view, comment/reply, upvote/downvote, and report abuse.